nvfp/fast-pypi-release/readme.md

 4. Create a GitHub release.
 5. Publish to PyPI.

-> Note: Since the workflow highly depends on the **latest** commit being pushed to the repository, make sure to pull any changes before committing.
+> **⭐️Note:** Since the workflow highly depends on the **latest** commit being pushed to the repository, make sure to pull any changes before committing.

 ## Links